lwcreel/project_hanamar/README.md

 ```

 ## Contributing
-Feel free to clone or fork this project as a starting point for your own C++ journey!
+Feel free to clone or fork this project!
 No pull requests will be accepted as this is a personal project.

 ## License